Canalys: U.S. ban on Huawei lowers global smartphone forecast almost 5%

 Now Huawei is scrambling to implement contingency plans.
 In the short term, it’s unclear whether other smartphone makers will benefit from their rival’s woes.

 The report says Samsung might be in the best position to profit from Huawei’s troubles, given the South Korean company’s ability to boost production and compete on price.
-By 2020, with the expanded introduction of 5G phones and more time to adjust sales strategies and supply chains, Canalys is optimistic global smartphone sales will increase slightly.
+And Canalys is optimistic that by 2020 — with the expanded introduction of 5G phones and time to adjust sales strategies and supply chains — global smartphone sales will increase slightly.

-Still, Huawei had been a lone bright spot among a broader global market stalling and heading into decline.
-Without the company’s ambitious growth plans, the overall smartphone market will likely be less than robust, Canalys says.
+Still, Huawei was a lone bright spot among a broader global market that has been stalling and heading into decline.
+Without the company’s formerly ambitious growth plans, the overall smartphone market will likely be less than robust, Canalys says.

 “Smartphone fatigue and a lack of meaningful innovation are still major market forces,” said Canalys research director Rushabh Doshi in a statement.
 “Consumers are holding onto phones for longer.
 But as device lifecycles move toward a new equilibrium point, the rate of quarterly shipment decline will ease.”